Sea Mew Cottage

-Gorran Haven is a cheerful and friendly small village halfway down the south coast of Cornwall.
+Gorran Haven is a cheerful and friendly, small village halfway down the south coast of Cornwall.
 It is very much appreciated for its two sandy beaches and small harbour with quay.
 In summer the beaches teem with families enjoying the sea, fishing from the quay and exploring rock pools.

-The other end of the spectrum is the quiet winter, never very cold as the sea raises the temperature here, but can get very wild and blowy.
+The other end of the spectrum is the quiet winter; it is never very cold as the sea raises the temperature here, but can get very wild and blowy.
 At this time, a lovely meditative calm pervades the place and our little village has a number of artists and writers who take their time here, perhaps drawing inspiration from the spirit of the place.
 There's also the Barley Sheaf pub with local ales and warm old fashioned comfort if and when needed.

-Gorran Haven has a really good all round, all year village shop, called Cakebread's (the real name of it's founder).
+Gorran Haven has a really good all round, all year village shop, called Cakebread's (the real name of its founder).
 It is the mainstay of the village, being the bakery, grocery, off-licence, newsagent and post office all overseen by the ever-smiling Barbara.
 They now have an outdoor seating area where you can enjoy a pint or a glass of wine with your meal.
 Great pasties and good cheer.

 The SW Coast-path which goes alll along the coast of Cornwall, is particularly lovely here.
-There's the great Dodman headland to the west, ancient cliff fort with great granite cross above the sea.
+There's the great Dodman headland to the west, an ancient cliff fort with great granite cross above the sea.
 Friendly small black Dexter cattle graze in clifftop fields, owned by my schoolfriend Lizzie.
-Vault and Hemmick beaches are lovely quiet and slightly awkward to get to, making them all the better.
+Vault and Hemmick beaches are lovely and quiet and slightly awkward to get to, making them all the better!
 Hemmick has wonderful rock pools with many strange things - starfish etc.